When you apply, we'll ask you for some personal information for our records and to arrange your project with our partners.

-For all destinations, it's recommended that students consult with their GP or travel nurse to see if they require vaccinations before they go.
+For all residential courses it's recommended that students consult with their GP or travel nurse to see if they require vaccinations before they go.
 As we don't have access to your medical records we're unable to advise which (if any) vaccinations you need.

 Most certainly.
 We welcome students from all over the world on our projects.
-We get the majority from the UK but we also get just as many students from Australia, Hong Kong, China, USA and everywhere in-between.
+We get the majority from the UK but we also get just as many students from Australia, Hong Kong, China, USA, UAE and everywhere in-between.
 Hospital work experience is sought after the world over.

-You must be 16 years old or over when you arrive in country to join one of our projects.
-Most of our students are aged between 16-18 years old and our projects are designed with this age group in mind.
-You can book a project if you are under 16 years old so long as on the date you travel you will be 16.
+For our 1 or 2 week courses, most of our students are aged between 16-18 years old and our projects are designed with this age group in mind.
+You can book a project if you are under 16 years old so long as we have explicit written consent from a parent/guardian for you to attend.
 We obtain parental consent for all students under the age of 18.
-We do get older students joining us too but you must stick to the rules that are designed to protect students under the age of 18.
+We do get many older students joining us too, particularly those looking for graduate entry medicine but you must stick to the rules that are designed to protect students under the age of 18.

 Before we set up any of our Premed Projects we make several site visits to determine the safety of the country and the region we are basing students in.
 We must be 100% satisfied that the countries we work in are safe.
 If we're not then we don't go.
 We are in constant contact with the Foreign and Commonwealth Office regarding stability and safety and, of course, we have the added security of our comprehensive in country staff teams and partners too.

-Upon your return from your Premed Project we are happy to provide a full written reference for you detailing your time spent shadowing for you to make use of in your applications and interviews.
-We'll list the hospitals you have spent time at, departments you have shadowed in and the total number of hours work experience you gained.
+All students taking part in any course will receive a certificate.
+If attending a residential project we are happy to provide a full written reference for you detailing your time spent with us for you to make use of in your applications and interviews.
+Most med schools and universities have slightly different arrangements when it comes to the references they require and we're happy to verify at their request, any of the hospitals you have spent time at and the total number of hours work experience you gained.